Shermanmanman/Home-Internet-Monitor/README.md

 ```

 3. Setup MySQL or MariaDB
-   - Install MySQL or MariaDB:
+   - Install MySQL or MariaDB.
      _Note: As of this writing, I am running MariaDB 10.5.23-MariaDB-0+deb11u1 on my Raspberry Pi, but there isn't a version dependency, so pick the latest._
 ```
 ~$ [apt/yum/dnf] install mysql-server
 # -OR-
 ~$ [apt/yum/dnf] install mariadb-server
 ```
-    - Use the `stMetrics_tableSetup.sql` file to create the needed database & table:
+  - Use the `stMetrics_tableSetup.sql` file to create the needed database & table.
+> [!IMPORTANT]
-_Open and modify the file first before running this as there is a generic password set in the file for the database user for reference purposes_
+> Open and modify the file first before running this as there is a generic password set in the file for the database user for reference purposes.
 ```
 mysql> source /path/to/stMetrics_tableSetup.sql
 ```